allegro/bigflow/docs/technologies.md

 ''')
 ```

-The `write_truncate` method overrides the whole table or a single partition, depending on the type of a specified table.
+This method overrides the whole table or a single partition, depending on the type of a specified table.
 To specify type of a table you use, you need to use the `partitioned` parameter.

 ```python